Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Trade-offs Between Regret and Growth Rate and their Resolution

+We resolve both these apparent trade-off in both, bounded and sub-Gaussian settings.
+In Section~\ref{sec:BOB}, we show that a simple convex combination of two mixture strategies achieves a best-of-both-worlds guarantee, effectively eliminating the two apparent trade-offs.
+We note that the proposed modified Robbins' mixture wealth from~\eqref{eq:mixwealthbdd} directly achieves this best-of-both worlds guarantee (Remark~\ref{rem:lognRobbinsregret} and Theorem~\ref{th:bddregretbound}) for bounded data.

-\subsection{Best-of-both-worlds Mixture}
+\subsection{Best-of-both-worlds mixture}

-In the previous section, we saw that the two mixture processes studied in this work exhibit a trade-off: one attains smaller path-wise regret, while the other achieves a larger asymptotic growth rate for stochastic data.
-The next result shows a best-of-both-worlds phenomenon: the aggregate strategy achieves the better path-wise regret (up to constants) and a growth rate at least as large as the better component.
+In the previous section, we discussed two apparent trade-offs between performances of different mixture strategies: one attains smaller path-wise regret, while the other achieves a larger asymptotic growth rate for stochastic data.
+While in the bounded data setting, the modified Robbins' mixture achieves the best-of-both worlds performance, the next result establishes a broadly applicable principle: a simple aggregate strategy achieves the better path-wise regret (up to constants) and a growth rate at least as large as the better component.
+We refer the reader to~\Cref{app:proof_prop:BOB} for its proof.